-Anne Eowan, ACLHIC, commented that because of the way the APCD-CDLTM has been written there has to be some way for California to check the changes as they come.
-Ken Stuart, California Health Care Coalition, followed up asking what is the process to ensure that California would have a voice in proposed changes to the CDL.
+Anne Eowan, ACLHIC, commented that because of the way the APCD-CDL[TM] has been developed, there has to be some way for California to review changes to the APCD-CDL[TM] as they are issued.
+Ken Stuart, California Health Care Coalition, followed up asking what the process is to ensure that California would have a voice in proposed changes to the CDL.
 Emily Sullivan, noted that NAHDO and the APCD Council hope California would have a conversation with their data submitters to submit comments, regarding those proposed changes.
 Those comments would then go to the national team.
 She also noted that it is possible for states to turn off elements but that is internal.
-Anne Eowan noted that at some point there needs to be representation, and if California submits comments and they are not adopted, there should be some sort of technical review to ensure these are formats work for California.
+Anne Eowan noted that at some point there needs to be representation, and if California submits comments and they are not adopted, there should be some sort of technical review to ensure these are formats that work for California.